- What is Machine Learning Development? And How It Differs From Traditional App Development

 For instance, in a healthcare solution built with AI to flag early signs of disease, false positives could overwhelm doctors.
 You’d need to fine-tune your model until it strikes the right balance between sensitivity and specificity, without bias or noise.

 These core components ensure that your app runs smoothly, handles data accurately, and is ready for real-world use.
 When done right, they form the foundation of every successful ML-powered experience.
-Now, let’s move to the steps to develop a machine learning application.
+Now, let’s move to machine learning application development.

 1. Define the problem statement